pithlessly/pithlessly.github.io/bf-nops.md

 </div>

-This is the most important part of the proof, since it lets us restrict our search to programs containing no loops (since no-ops are linear).
+This is the most important part of the proof, since it lets us restrict our focus to programs containing no loops (since no-ops are linear).
 At this point, the fact that there are no even-length no-ops might be obvious, but I'll prove it anyway: